 In each case, we’ll assume you already have a Google Analytics account set up.
 If you don’t, head over and create one first, then come back for your next steps.

-1. Add Google Analytics to WordPress with a Plugin
+1. Use a Google Analytics WordPress Plugin

 To do this, we recommend two plugins: